 Jonathan Lewis just discovered a critical weakness in one of the implementation details of 11g extended stats that could lead to some surprising instability in execution plans.

-Reproducing a Canned Report using a Single SQL Statement is another good post by Charles Hooper.
+Reproducing a Canned Report using a Single SQL Statement is described in another good post by Charles Hooper.

-Chad Miller wants to show someone how to use table-valued parameters available in SQL Server 2008 and higher and uses example of Table-Valued Parameter.
+Chad Miller wants to show how to use table-valued parameters available in SQL Server 2008 and higher and uses examples of the Table-Valued Parameter.

 SQL Server Data Tools (SSDT) is a Business Intelligence Development Studio (BIDS) replacement, James Serra blogs.

-Sometimes you find a tool that is so cool, you can’t believe no-one else has picked up on it before.
-This is one of those times: a few month or so ago, Chris Webb came across a new tool called as Layerscape.
+Sometimes you find a tool that is so cool that you can’t believe no-one else has picked up on it before.
+This is one of those times: A few months or so ago, Chris Webb came across a new tool called as Layerscape.

-Pinal Dave talks about the social networking sites and the professional profiles.
+Pinal Dave talks about social networking sites and professional profiles.

-Have you ever found yourself wanting to make a major shift – in skills, in roles, in relationships?
+Have you ever found yourself wanting to make a major shift – in skills, roles, or relationships?
 Kevin Kline asks.

-Raj Thukral of Pythian shares the presentation from Percona Live MySQL Conference Presentation.
+Raj Thukral of Pythian shares his presentation from Percona Live MySQL Conference Presentation.

 Pythian’s Marco Tusa shares an interesting account of MySQL conference 2012 in Santa Clara proceedings.

-Julian Hyde shares the Data-oriented programming for the rest of us.
+Julian Hyde shares Data-oriented programming for the rest of us.

-James Russell and team give an overview of what they have changed and the various configuration variables they have introduced to fine tune the flushing algorithm in InnoDB.
+James Russell and team give an overview of what they have changed and what are the various configuration variables they have introduced to fine tune the flushing algorithm in InnoDB.

-The story with Adaptive Flushing is so long, Dimitri Kravtchuk shares it.
+The story with Adaptive Flushing is long, and Dimitri Kravtchuk shares it.